saucelabs/sauce-school/codelabs/Module2_Quickstart.md

 * Create Environment variables for Sauce Sauce Labs credentials
 * Remove the `APP` and `Appium` variables
 * Create a new test and `xml` file for your Sauce Labs app test, including
-  * Updating capabilities for Sauce Labs, removing capabilities for app tests
   * Adding Sauce Labs credentials and data center
-  * Adding a `url` endpoint to test on Sauce labs
+  * Adding a `url` endpoint to test on Sauce Labs
+  * Update capabilities for a web browser, removing capabilities for app tests
   * Update test methods to work with a web browser
   * Add a config file to set a region variable
   * Add test log information